Pursuant to the Clery Act

 The University strongly encourages students, faculty and staff to also add additional contact information such as personal email addresses and mobile numbers to their Webster Alerts account.
 Individuals are provided an opportunity to add up to three personal email addresses and three mobile numbers to their account.
 This also allows account holders to add other individuals such as parents or guardians to their account if they wish.
 Other individuals who are interested in signing up for a Webster Alerts account can request an account by contacting the Director of Public Safety, Rick Gerger at 314-246-8708 or email@example.com.
 Instructions for accessing Webster Alerts accounts is provided in new student, faculty and staff orientation materials.
 Account holders can always edit their current contact information and campus preferences at any time simply by logging onto Connections and clicking on the Webster Alerts banner.

-Additional information on Emergency Notifications can be found in the University's Annual Security & Fire Safety Reports available here.
+Additional information on Emergency Notifications can be found in the University's Annual Security and Fire Safety Reports.

 Any time the University determines that an evacuation is necessary, the specific evacuation procedure would be affected by a myriad of factors, including the type of threat, the occupancy of the other buildings and areas of the campus at the time of the incident, etc. Students, faculty, staff and visitors to campus community are expected to follow the instructions of any first responders from DPS or local law enforcement agencies on the scene.
 These first responders may instruct you to evacuate the building you are inside of, or shelter in place.
 You may be instructed to shelter in place if circumstances dictate that evacuation outside the building/area is not advisable.
 These situations include, but are not limited to, tornadoes, severe weather and chemical attack.

 At the sound of a fire alarm or if you are instructed to evacuate, leave your work area immediately and proceed to the nearest exit, and leave the building.
-If you are the first to recognize a fire situation, activate the alarm, evacuate to a safe location using the nearest exit, and notify DPS at 314-968-6911 or dial 911.
+If you are the first to recognize a fire situation, activate the alarm, evacuate to a safe location using the nearest exit, and notify the Department of Public Safety at 314-968-6911 or dial 911.

-Additional information on Emergency Evacuation Procedures can be found in the University's Annual Security & Fire Safety Reports available here.
+Additional information on Emergency Evacuation Procedures can be found in the University's Annual Security and Fire Safety Reports.

 Anyone who observes fire or smoke inside any Webster University facilities should take the following steps: